-There have been significant changes in the offset guidelines.
+There has been significant change in the offset guidelines.
 The key pointers to note with regards to the offset guidelines are:

-- Removal of offset banking as not many OEMs were opting for this avenue - Deletion of avenues of discharge for "investment in kind" through non-equity route. - Offset discharge partially through a Tier-1 sub vendor on case-to-case basis has been permitted. - Redefinition of the multipliers - The list of eligible products has been refined as per India's developmental needs.
+- Removal of offset banking as not many OEMs were opting for this avenue - Deletion of avenues of discharge for "investment in kind" through non-equity route. - Offset discharge partially through a Tier-1 sub vendor on case-to-case basis has been permitted. - · Redefinition of the multipliers - The list of eligible products has been refined as per India's developmental needs.

 2.1.3.
-Other changes in the DAP 2020
+Other changes in the DAP2020